MASON SUMMER FLUTE ACADEMY

 Julianna attended the New England Conservatory Music where she received both her Bachelors and Masters of Music.
 Her teachers were Paula Robison, Fenwick Smith and Leone Buyse.
 While at NEC, she was Principal Flute and Personnel Manager of the Gardner Museum Orchestra, a frequent Principal Flutist with the Vermont Symphony, and second flutist with the Boston Philharmonic.
 Ms. Nickel was a Tanglewood Fellow.
 She also won spots in the prestigious National Repertory Orchestra and the National Orchestra Institute.
 She spends two summers at the Aspen Music Festival where she soloed with their Chamber Orchestra.

-- All students will receive a Flute Academy Welcome Letter 2018 via email at least 1 week before the program starts with all necessary details including drop off, pick up, what to bring, etc. Feel free to call the Academy office with questions at 703-993-9889.
+- All students will receive a Welcome Letter via email at least 1 week before the program starts with all necessary details including camp schedule, supply list, web links, etc. For additional information, please contact the Academy at email@example.com.

 - Questions about parking on campus?
 Find answers here.